 Confident communities are places that are inclusive, resilient, and self-assured, where people take pride in their living environment, respecting and supporting one another regardless of background.
 A confident community is a cohesive, healthy, safe, prosperous, and happy place.
-It collectively tackles disadvantage, exclusion and powerlessness and strives to provide a high quality of life for everyone that lives there, across all age ranges.
+It collectively tackles disadvantage, exclusion and powerlessness and strives to provide a high quality of life for everyone that lives there.